-In February 2018, the unemployment rate1 in the tourism sector was at 5.6%, which is 0.9 percentage points lower than the rate reported in February 2017, and the same as the previous month (January 2018) when the unemployment rate stood at 5.6%.
+In February 2019, the unemployment rate1 in the tourism sector was at 4.9%, which is 0.7% lower than the rate reported in February 2018, and the same as the previous month (January 2019).

-All tourism industry groups have reported lower unemployment rates than the same month last year (Table 1).
+All tourism industry groups reported lower unemployment rates than the same month last year (Table 1).

-On a provincial basis, tourism unemployment rates ranged from 4.2% in British Columbia to 16.5% in Prince Edward Island.
+On a provincial basis, tourism unemployment rates ranged from 2.8% in Alberta to 13.4% in Prince Edward Island.

-The seasonally unadjusted unemployment rates for tourism in each province, except for Newfoundland and Labrador and Prince Edward Island, were below the rates reported for the provincial economy (Figure 1).
+The seasonally unadjusted unemployment rates for tourism in each province, with the exception of Prince Edward Island and Quebec, were below the rates reported for the provincial economy (Figure 1).

 |Tourism Industry Group2||Unemployment Rate –